Impact of spatial coarsening on Parareal convergence for the linear advection equation

 \subsection{Systems with non-normal matrix}

 The proof of Theorem~\ref{thm:main} relies heavily on the assumption that the matrix $A$ in~\eqref{eq:linear_ivp} is normal.
-We will show numerical examples with non-normal matrices in Section~\ref{sec:examples} where convergence is inhibited by spatial coarsening in a similar way as the theorem shows for normal matrices.
-However, there are some specific setups where Parareal can converge for hyperbolic PDEs even with spatial coarsening.
-Using techniques other than the iteration matrix norm, Gander~\cite{Gander2008} shows that when applying Parareal to
+There are some specific setups where Parareal can converge monotonically for hyperbolic PDEs even with spatial coarsening.
+Gander~\cite{Gander2008} shows that when applying Parareal to

-using an upwind discretisation, it converges linearly even when spatial coarsening is used.
+with $a > 0$, using an upwind discretisation, it converges linearly even when spatial coarsening is used.
 This case is not covered by our theorem since the finite difference matrix for non-periodic boundary conditions